Change of circumstances

 Away from home for more than four weeks?

 If you are receiving housing benefits or support towards your council tax bill, in most circumstances these payments will stop.
-This is a change to the housing benefit 'temporary absence' rules and will take effect from 28 July 2016.
+This is a change to the housing benefit 'temporary absence' rules and took effect from 28 July 2016.

 From 28 July 2016, the government has said that the temporary absence rule will change and in most cases the 13 weeks payable will reduce to four weeks if you are travelling outside of Great Britain.
 The changes also affects partners and any other adults (non-dependants) living in the property.